 Note: Countries are ranked according to GDP per capita and divided among deciles.
-For each decile, we report: (1) GDP per capita relative to that of the United States (RGDPpc), (2) the price of traditional services relative to the price of GDP (P{s_T}/P) , (3) the price of non-traditional services relative to the price of GDP (P{s_N}/P) , (4) the real expenditure share of non-traditional services to GDP (s{s_N}) , (4) the nominal expenditure share of non-traditional services to GDP (s{s_N}) .
-Income elasticity is the slope coefficient from an OLS regression of the log of each variable on log real GDP per capita across all countries in our sample.
+For each decile, we report: (1) GDP per capita relative to that of the United States (RGDPpc), (2) the price of traditional services relative to the price of GDP (P{s_T}/P) , (3) the price of non-traditional services relative to the price of GDP (P{s_N}/P) , (4) the real expenditure share of non-traditional services to GDP (s{s_N}) , (4) the nominal expenditure share of non-traditional services to GDP (s{s_N}) , (4) the nominal an OLS regression of the log of each variable on log real GDP per capita across all countries in our sample.